 You can trace an email’s source using the Received: lines in the raw header.

-Can I view the email source in the Gmail app for Android or iOS?
+Can I view the email source in the Gmail app?

-No, the Gmail apps do not let you view message sources directly.
+The Gmail apps for iOS and Android do not let you view message sources directly.

 You can open the original message in a mobile browser, however.
 (See above.)